xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 File\_text    is the name, as a text string, of the edition you want to insert into the active sheet.
 Unless file\_text is in the current folder, supply the full path of the workbook.
-If file\_text cannot be found, SUBSCRIBE.TO returns the \#VALUE! error value and interrupts the macro.
+If file\_text cannot be found, SUBSCRIBE.TO returns the \#VALUE\! error value and interrupts the macro.

 **Remarks**

--   If a single cell is selected, the data from the edition file is
+  - > If a single cell is selected, the data from the edition file is
     > placed into as large a range of cells as is required by the data.
     > Data already present in those cells is replaced.
 If the data is a
     > picture, it is inserted from the upper-left corner of the selected
     > cell.

--   If a range of cells is selected, and the range is not big enough to
+  - > If a range of cells is selected, and the range is not big enough
-    > contain the edition data, Microsoft Excel displays a dialog box
+    > to contain the edition data, Microsoft Excel displays a dialog box
     > asking if you want to clip the data to fit the range.

 >